MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/go-live.md

 ![The Publish Status menu for events](media/golive-publish-event.png "The Publish Status menu for events")

-The default values for **Publish status** are _Draft_, _Ready to publish_, _In progress_, and _Published_.
-Other than _Published_, all these values are for information only, so you can use them to track your work progress and coordinate with coworkers as needed.
-However, when you set this to _Published_, then the event, session, or track details will become available publicly on your portals server.
-Set the **Publish status** to any value other than _Published_ to hide the event, session, or track on your portal.
+The default values for **Publish status** are _Draft_, _Ready to go live_, _In progress_, _Live_, and _Cancelled_.
+Other than _Live_, all these values are for information only, so you can use them to track your work progress and coordinate with coworkers as needed.
+However, when you set this to _Live_, then the event, session, or track details will become available publicly on your portals server.
+Set the **Publish status** to any value other than _Live_ to hide the event, session, or track on your portal.

 ### See also